MrPickles/Cloudy-the-Discord-Bot/README.md

 * `/switch` changes Cloudy's interaction mode.
 It takes in one parameter, which is the desired mode.
 The mode can either be for conversational AI, code generation, or silent mode.
 Like with other commands, there's autocompletion.
-* `/status` will show Cloudy's latency and current interaction mode.
+* `/status` will show Cloudy's state, which includes details like latency, current interaction mode, and build time.
 This is a great way to debug Cloudy in case of unusual behavior.
 * `/metrics` fetches global stats about Cloudy.
-These include number of Discord servers joined and number of GPT-3 completions generated.
+These include number of Discord servers joined, number of GPT-3 completions generated, and number of Etherscan API calls made.
 * `/engines` lists out the available GPT-3 engines.
 This is mainly for debugging purposes.
 (However, it _can_ check whether Cloudy can connect to OpenAI.)
-* `/complete` feeds in raw input for GPT-3 completion.
+* `/complete <prompt>` feeds in raw input for GPT-3 completion.
 It takes in a single parameter, which is the raw input text.
 This is also mainly for debugging purposes, though it might be cool to see how things work behind the scenes.